opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/transit/model/package.md

 #### Non-null and nullable entity fields

-All fields getters(except primitive types) should be annotated with `@Nullable` if they can return null.
 Non-nullability of fields should be enforced in the Entity constructor by using `Objects.requireNonNull`, `Objects.requireNonNullElse` or `ObjectUtils.ifNotNull`.
 We should enforce this for all fields required in both GTFS and in the Nordic NeTEx Profile.
 For enumeration types using a special value